microsoft/SpeciesClassification/PyTorchClassification/snakes/snakes.md

 ```
 # cd into the PyTorchClassification directory
-# Make sure this directory is also on your Python Path
-PYTHONPATH=${PYTHONPATH}$PWD:
-cd snakes
-python folder_to_coco.py          # Creates the COCO annotation format for the dataset
+python snakes/folder_to_coco.py   # Creates the COCO annotation format for the dataset
+cd ..
 python run_snakes_training.py     # Trains the model for ResNext101 and Inceptionv4 architectures
 python test_snakes.py             # Generates the prediction result on the test dataset
 python merge_snakes_results.py    # Merges the results by different models